mgrassotti/smart_ruby_test/README.md

 For the exact ruby version, please check the `.ruby-version` file.

 ## Launch the script
-After downloading the repository to your machine, simply run this command inside the code directory:
+After downloading the repository to your machine, run this command inside the code directory:
 ```
 $ ./parse.rb <log_file_name>
 ```